 Wild animals such as bats and raccoons can carry rabies and it isn’t unusual for them to gain access to homes.
 And of course, in some regions, rabies vaccines are compulsory for cats.

 In addition, there are some diseases that can lie dormant and appear again years later.
-And yet others that can be carried in on shoes or clothing.

 Again, this is something to discuss with your vet.
 Listen to his arguments, and ask plenty of questions if you have any concerns